luispedro/jug/docs/source/text-example.rst

         meaningful.reverse()
         print mp, meaningful[:8]

 Very simple.
-It's also *embarassingly parallel*, except for the line where ``global_counts`` is computed, because it uses the results from everyone.
+It's also *embarassingly parallel*, except for the line which computes ``global_counts``, because it uses the results from everyone.

 To use ``jug``, we write the above, including the functions, to a file (in this case, the file is ``jugfile.py``).
 Now, I can call ``jug status jugfile.py`` to